 Mutual Fund Shareholder Letters: Flows, Performance, and Managerial Behavior

 Fund companies regularly send shareholder letters to their investors.
-We use textual analysis to investigate whether these letters matter for fund flows and whether they predict performance and investment styles.
-We find that fund investors react to the writing style of shareholder letters; a less negative tone and a personal writing style lead to higher net flows.
-Thus, fund companies can use shareholder letters as a strategic instrument to avoid redemptions.
-Letter writing style is informative for fund investors as it predicts changes in fund managers' risk taking and investment styles.
-A personal writing style additionally predicts better fund performance.
+We use textual analysis to investigate whether the writing style of these letters matters for fund flows and whether it predicts fund performance and investment styles.
+We find that fund investors react to the tone and content of shareholder letters.
+A negative tone leads to more outflows, while honest communication that explains fund performance in light of current economic conditions, as well as a plain English writing style increase flows.
+Thus, fund companies can use shareholder letters as a tactical instrument, e.g., to avoid redemptions.
+A positive outlook is informative of better future performance and of higher idiosyncratic risk taking and more active investment styles.

-Keywords: Fund Flows, Textual Analysis, Shareholder Letters, Investment Styles, Form N-CSR, Fund Performance
+Keywords: Fund Flows, Textual Analysis, Shareholder Letters, Fund Performance

 JEL Classification: G23, G11